bosun-ai/deckhand/deckhand/README.md

 For each step of gathering knowledge, the system will perform search queries, both in the codebase and online.

 I think it will be more effective to perform codebase search queries in a graph database than it would be in the raw codebase, just because we can more easily isolate relevant facts.

+### Automatic reasoning

+To discover information and establish useful facts about the codebase we need an automatic reasoning system that can gather information, formulate theories and consider their correctness.

+Because validating a theory usually involves formulating and validating more theories, the reasoning process will be a tree, a DAG or maybe even a full graph.
+The graph will grow as information is gathered, new theories are generated, validated or refuted.
+Since it is a graph, it can be traversed in several ways: naively in either depth first or breadth first, or more sophisticated in a way where different branches are weighted by a machine learning system and the most promising (or most cheap?) options are explored first.

+If we go breadth first we might waste a lot of time expanding the search space indefinitely.
+If we go depth first we might spend a lot of effort trying to establish something that takes too much effort to establish.
+An easy way to avoid this would be to always order options by some metric decided by the LLM.
+For example ask the LLM to reorder the list of options by chance of likelihood of truth, or the expected amount of work.

+#### Architecture

+We split up the different tasks in the reasoning system in their own modules.
+Each task has an input and an output object that's specific to that task.
+In addition they receive a context object from whatever system invoked them.
+The context object needs to be carefully designed so it can be made useful to any task.

+##### Context

+A context establishes a history of what has happened before the current point.
+In that way it is like an event log that has multiple types of events added to it.
+A task could ask of it all events, or maybe only events of a certain type.

+The context could have associated helper functions that formulate the context in a way that is suitable for LLM prompting.

+Besides controlling and accessing the log of historic events, a context might also be rolled up into a parent context when a chain of reasoning is wrapped up.
+At first I thought this might be a function that's implemented by the context but now that I've typed this out I think it makes more sense if this is something that's done by the task that is wrapping up.

+#### Information types

+As the system is reasoning different types of information are generated:

+    observations, theories, conclusions, tool outputs

+#### Execution

+There is a simple process for working towards a conclusion to any theory, but there are many branches within that process.